lucario1001/Nintendo-Homebrew-FAQ/3DS.md

 - DSiWare, which requires a hacked 3DS.
 - Hardmod which requires soldering Not for beginners!
  Downgrading is impossible on 11.4+!
-Please see http://3ds.guide/ for more information on each of these and which you should do.
+Please see <http://3ds.guide/> for more information on each of these and which you should do.

-**Q: How do I boot into GodMode9 or Luma's configuration?**
-A: Hold start when turning your system on to boot into GodMode9.
-If you see a list of tools, just select the one you wish to use.
-Hold select when turning your system on to enter Luma's configuration window.

 **Q: I don't know which version of Luma I have, how do I check?**